justinburdett/playtest/readme.md

 Start the script by running ``ruby playtest.rb`` from the command line.

+Card data is loaded from the ``cards.yml`` file.
+You'll want to customize this file to add your custom cards.
+You can add additional details about each card, but you'll have to update the output accordingly.

 You can customize the output by updating the ``default.css`` and ``default.html`` files to your liking.
 The outputted PDF and HTML is exported to the ``export/`` folder.

 ## Known Issues